Subjective Behaviors and Preferences in LLM: Language of Browsing

 We learn the language intrinsic to such sequences, using decoder \texttt{LM}.
 For online firms, prediction of outcomes such as user conversion is of utmost importance.
 We thus consider three goals: (a) average performance in generation of pages, (b) variance of performance in generation of pages across users, and (c) performance on outcome prediction, where (b) and (c) are unattended in \texttt{LM} prior art.
-We find that small \texttt{LMs}, pretrained using a page-level tokenizer, outperform \texttt{GPT4o} with prompting, and fine-tuned versions of \texttt{LLaMa-3-8B, Mistral-7B, Gemma-7B}.
-The small \texttt{LMs}, are then finetuned clusterwise through our proposed \textbf{\texttt{HeTLM}} (\textbf{Heterogeneity aware Training of Language Model}), where both the number of clusters $K$ and assignment of users to clusters are \textit{endogenously} determined as finetuning progresses.
-The average performance in generation across users for \texttt{HeTLM} is better than the single \texttt{LM} of larger size in the same family, and the variance in performance is lower.
-Also, \texttt{HeTLM} performs well on prediction of outcomes available in the data--\textit{add to cart} and \textit{purchase}.
-These show that \texttt{HeTLM} improves performance for both page generation and outcome prediction.
-Our \textbf{contributions} are: \textbf{(i)} Drawing attention to Language of Browsing for \texttt{LLM}s; \textbf{(ii)} Showing that a small model can outperform a large model for outcome prediction with effective pretraining; \textbf{(iii)} Introducing heterogeneity of users' subjective behaviors and preferences in \texttt{LLM}s; \textbf{(iv)} Offering a network architecture to train \texttt{LLM} clusterwise.